-The course "Human Resource Management" is compulsory and must be examined.

-Students acquire basic knowledge in the field of human resource and organizational management.
-Strategic as well as operative aspects of human resource management practices are analyzed.
-The module offers an up-to-date overview over basic concepts and models.
-It also shows the strengths and weaknesses of rational concepts in human resources and organizational management.

-The students learn to apply methods and instruments to plan, select, and manage staff.
-Current issues of organizational management or selected aspects of personnel politics are examined and evaluated.

-The focus lies on the strategic analysis of decisions and the use microeconomic or behavioral approaches.
+Students acquire basic knowledge in the field of human resources, personnel economics and organization economics.
+Strategic as well as operative aspects of human resource management practices are analyzed and current research results discussed.
+Students gain knowledge about methods and instruments from the field of human resources and are able to apply those.
+The module addresses the opportunities and threats of digitalization in the workplace as well as the use of Al in HRM.
+In addition, questions of optimal organizational design or personnel politics are considered.
+The focus lies on the strategic analysis of decisions and the use of microeconomic or behavioral approaches.
 Empirical results of field or lab studies are discussed critically.

+Total workload for 9 credits: approx. 270 hours.